DLR-AMR/t8code_JOSS/paper.md

 easily extended - also by application developers - to support other refinement patterns and SFCs.

-Moreover, this very high degree of modularity allows us to support an even wider range of non-standard additions.
+Moreover, this very high degree of modularity allows t8code to support a wide range of non-standard capabilities.
 For example, the insertion of sub-elements to resolve hanging nodes [@Becker_hanging_faces] in quadrilateral meshes.
 Each quad element that has a hanging node is subdivided into a set of several triangles eliminating the hanging node.